Prudential Financial: US military life insurance lawsuit

+Japan sales suspension

+In 2026, Prudential's Japanese life-insurance subsidiary voluntarily suspended new policy sales following an investigation into employee misconduct.
+The suspension began in February and was extended through November 5.
+Prudential estimated that the suspension would reduce its international businesses' 2026 pre-tax adjusted operating income by $525 million to $575 million.

-Ratings, awards and The Prudential Foundation``
+Ratings, awards and The Prudential Foundation

 Prudential has received a 100% rating on the Corporate Equality Index released by the Human Rights Campaign every year since 2003, the second year of the report.
 In addition, the company is in the "Hall of Fame" of Working Mothers magazine among other companies that have made their "100 Best Companies for Working Mothers" list for 15 or more years.
 It is still achieving that list, as of 2013.
 According to Business Week's The Best Places to Launch a Career 2008, Prudential Insurance was ranked #59 out of 119 companies on the list.
 In 2007, The Prudential Foundation provided over $450,000 in Prudential CARES Volunteer Grants to 444 nonprofit organizations worldwide.
 The Prudential CARES Volunteer Grants Program recognizes individual and team volunteers based on a minimum of 40 hours of volunteer service per individual.
 Grants range from $250 to $5,000 for each award winner's charitable organization.
 Prudential ranked #69 on the 2017 Forbes World’s Biggest Public Companies list, calling out their $45.6 billion market value.
 Prudential ranked No. 52 in the 2018 Fortune 500 list of the largest United States corporations by total revenue.
 As of 2019, Prudential is the largest insurance provider in the United States with $815.1 billion in total assets.

 See also the article on the Prudential Spirit of Community Award.